CFIA-NCFAD/scovtree/README.md

 ## Introduction

-**nhhaidee/scovtree** is a bioinformatics pipeline for SARS-CoV-2 phylogenetic analysis.
+**nhhaidee/scovtree** is a bioinformatics pipeline for [SARS-CoV-2] phylogenetic analysis.
-Given an input FASTA file with SARS-CoV-2 sequences, this workflow will generate a maximum-likelihood phylogenetic tree and interactive HTML tree visualization.
+Given an input FASTA file with SARS-CoV-2 sequences, this workflow will generate a maximum-likelihood phylogenetic tree (using [IQ-TREE] from a [MAFFT] or [Nextalign] multiple sequence alignment) and interactive HTML tree visualization ([shiptv]).

-This pipeline also allows you to visualize your sequences along with the most closely SARS-CoV-2 sequences from GISAID (if both the GISAID sequences and metadata `.tar.xz` files are provided).
+This pipeline also allows you to visualize your sequences along with the most closely SARS-CoV-2 sequences from [GISAID] (if both the GISAID sequences and metadata `.tar.xz` files are provided).
+Amino acid mutations can also be determined using [Nextclade] and shown in the tree visualization.

-The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
+The pipeline is built using [Nextflow], a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker containers making installation trivial and results highly reproducible.

 ## Quick Start